-Don’t forget the load-bearing entry and exit rings on the car wash tunnel.
+Don’t overlook the load-bearing entry and exit rings on the car wash tunnel.
 Max Weiss Company’s steel bending specialists will shape them to your exact dimensions.
 Your car wash looks great and stays strong, both coming and going.

 Cherry Valley | Durand | Lake Summerset |